GURUMUR/Facial_Expression_Recognition/README.md

 ### Main Loop:

-● A while loop captures frames from the webcam continuously.
+● A while loop captures frames from the webcam continuously.<br>
-● Inside the loop, it converts the captured frame to grayscale and detects faces using the Haar cascade classifier.
+● Inside the loop, it converts the captured frame to grayscale and detects faces using the Haar cascade classifier.<br>
 ```python
 gray=cv2.cvtColor(im,cv2.COLOR_BGR2GRAY)
 ```
-● For each detected face, it extracts the face region, resizes it to the required input size for the model (48x48 pixels), preprocesses it, and then passes it through the model.
+● For each detected face, it extracts the face region, resizes it to the required input size for the model (48x48 pixels), preprocesses it, and then passes it through the model.<br>
 ```python
 image = cv2.resize(image,(48,48))
 ```
-● The predicted emotion label is obtained by finding the maximum probability output from the model's prediction.
+● The predicted emotion label is obtained by finding the maximum probability output from the model's prediction.<br>
 ```pyton
 pred = model.predict(img)
 ```
-● The predicted emotion label is then overlaid on the original frame using OpenCV's putText function.
+● The predicted emotion label is then overlaid on the original frame using OpenCV's putText function.<br>
-● The processed frame with the predicted emotion label is displayed using imshow.
+● The processed frame with the predicted emotion label is displayed using imshow.<br>
-● The loop continues until the user presses the 'c' key.
+● The loop continues until the user presses the 'c' key.<br>
 ```python
 if cv2.waitKey(1) & 0xFF==ord("c"):
     break